 Should you sell your diesel car?

-This guide will answer the most common questions regarding what your current diesel car is worth, its likely ongoing valuation, the potential for increasing costs as we approach the 2030 electric switchover, diesel-specific taxes and charges, and why, despite all the doom and gloom, there are still good reasons to keep your diesel instead of just selling it fast.
+Read this guide for insight into what your current diesel car is worth, the potential for increasing costs as we approach the 2035 electric switchover, diesel-specific taxes and charges, and why, despite all the doom and gloom, there are still good reasons to keep your diesel instead of just selling it fast.

 Should I sell my diesel car?